15. Metric - when dynamic processes induce discrete values|

 There is exactly one situation, where the turns are symmetric, namely when rotations per revolution is the same as revolutions per rotation.
 With this special case, i.e. revolution : rotation = 1:1, we have an unit, which all other situations and sizes can be related to.
 Coming from both sides of the numerically obvious symmetry we now have a smallest possible unit for revolution and for rotation: 1 (one) each.

-After doing a couple of mental leaps and perhaps mathematical formulations nothing and nobody can inhibit myself to associate one full rotation with reduced Planck's constant and one full revolution with Planck length.
-Speed of light, as mentioned already, is represented by the circumferential speed of revolution.
-No matter what value one chooses for c, the geometric situation and all relations persist in a self-similar way.
-And the well known relations between the mentioned physical quantities achieve imaginable meaning.
+After doing a couple of mental leaps and perhaps mathematical formulations nothing and nobody can inhibit myself to associate one full rotation with reduced Planck's constant ħ and one full revolution with Planck time or - because time is redundant - with the quotient Plank length / speed of light, LP/c.
+Speed of light c, as mentioned already, is represented by the circumferential speed of revolution.
+No matter what value one chooses for c, the geometric situation and all relations persist in a self-similar way, c always seems to stay constant, seen from inside the set of horn tori.
+And the well known relations between the mentioned physical objects and quantities achieve imaginable meaning.

 Consequently fractions of one full rotation and fractions of one full revolution are not defined, don't occur in the dynamic processes.
 But that doesn't restrict the variability of the image.
 The opposite is true!
 And the analogies to other known and accepted models increase.
 Example: the electron resp. every horn torus with half-integral ratio of turns (fermion) needs two steps of rotation, two full turns, to match the original shape.